ZeroGDesign/UserMods/Mercury_One/djsplice/SCS/README.md

 This design works for the Ender 5 Pro, just fits between the top 2020 extrusion and a 300mm bed.
 If you have a smaller bed, or the Ender 5 Plus it should fit, though for the plus it may be a bit too far away from the bed, or not provide great part coverage...
 Drop an issue in Github if you get a chance to test it!

-You will neee M3 screws, 2 fans, and the ability to print 15mm overhans clearly - you can do it - or your money back!
+You will need M3 screws, 2 fans, and the ability to print 15mm overhangs clearly - you can do it - or your money back!

 ### Hardware
 * 2x 120x35 centrifugal fans - make sure they match the voltage and pin  configuration your board can work with!